mkomadina-pixel/GPC/README.md

 ### ProceduralGridGenerator
 This algo will create a grid in fonction of a generation algorithm
 ### Grid
-It contais diferents cells which have diferents prefabs to build a map
+It contais diferents cells which have diferents prefabs to build a map.
+This cells are gameObjects
 ### Random service
 Random service is a tool for generate a random number whit a seed.
 We want the "Chaos" to be repeat, to test.
 ## 1. Simple Room Placement